Our Promise to You

 Jersey welcomes back tourists from 3rd July 2020 as our borders have reopened.
 As part of the ‘Safer Travel Period’, new measures for holiday makers arriving to the island include:

-- You will receive a PCR swab test on arrival at the Airport and Harbour.
+- All arrivals, aged 11 and older, will receive a PCR swab test on arrival at the Airport and Harbour.
 You will receive confirmed results by text or phone within 48 hours.
 There is no charge for this test.
 You are not required to quarantine whilst waiting for your test results but are asked to limit social contact during this time.
 Please note, if you choose not to undergo the testing, you will be required to isolate for the timeframe specified by the latest medical advice

 - Alternatively, rather than undergoing testing, you can provide acceptable evidence of a negative PCR test which was taken no more than 72 hours prior to departure